moorepants/BicycleParameters/README.md

 - Merge the table generation code.
 - Make a bike comparison function.
 - Separate the general dynamics functions to another module
+- Start using some other covention other than camel case for the file names.